cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our local coffee shop!
+Welcome to our Local Coffee Shop!
+This is a simple React app that showcases our menu and provides a warm atmosphere for coffee lovers. ☕

-## About Us
+## Features
-We serve the best coffee in town with a warm and cozy atmosphere.
+- Stylish user interface
+- Easy navigation

 ## Menu
 - Espresso